ashengggg18/Project-KALIKASAN-Tracing-Plastic-Waste-Reduction/README.md

 ## Sample Output
 example during execution:
  Welcome to KALIKASAN — Plastic Waste Tracker

 Menu:
 1) Create user
 2) Add daily entry
 3) Show user reports
 4) System summary
 5) Delete user (by ID)
 0) Exit

-  Choose 1
+Choose: 1

-Enter name: Maria
+Enter name: Ana
 Choose type (1=Student,2=Household,3=Business): 1

-Created user: Maria
+Created user: Ana (ID=1)

-(ID=1)

-Menu
+Menu:
 Choose: 2
 Enter user ID: 1

-Date (MM-DD-YYYY) or leave blank for today: 01-21-2025
+Date (MM-DD-YYYY) or leave blank for today:
 Plastic used (grams): 120

-Plastic recycled/avoided (grams): 80
+Plastic recycled/avoided (grams): 30
 Entry added.

 Amazing work!

- Keep it up!
-Every small action shapes a more sustainable future.
+You're making a real difference!

+Menu:
+Choose: 3

+User 1 — Ana (Student)
+Entries:
+  2025-11-27 — used: 120g, recycled/avoided: 30g
+Total reduced (grams): 30

 ## Author and Acknowledgement
 Author:
 Lance Caringal

-Ashley Quinones
+Ashley Quiñones
 Gwen Mendoza

-BSIT-2107

-Acknowledgements:
-I would like to express our gratitude to the following:
+We would like to express our sincere gratitude to the following:

-To our Instructor for teaching Java OOP principles.
+Sir Emmanuel Charlie Enriquez, our instructor, for teaching us the principles of Java OOP and guiding us throughout the development of this project.
-Sir Emmanuel Charlie Enriquez
-and to our group who provided feedback during development.
+Our group, for the cooperation, ideas, and constructive feedback that helped improve the final output.